Key Takeaways

 Wildfire-Proofing Your Home: Hardening Against Ember Intrusion

-Here’s a fact that surprises most people: according to the Insurance Institute for Business & Home Safety (IBHS), approximately 90% of homes destroyed in wildland-urban interface fires are ignited by embers, not direct flame contact.
+Here’s a fact that surprises most people: according to the Insurance Institute for Business & Home Safety (IBHS), roughly 90% of homes destroyed in wildland-urban interface fires are ignited by embers, not direct flame contact.
 Burning debris carried by wind — sometimes from over a mile away — lands in gutters, on wood decks, and enters through attic vents.
 Your home can be fully engulfed before the fire front ever reaches your property.

 High Priority (Low to Moderate Cost):